Plebwastaken/plates-framework/README.md

 **5.** Put the model into the "RoundSystem" (ServerScriptService/Modules/RoundSystem)

 **AFK**
-There is a AFK bool value located in Players/"Player"/Data/AFK, just set it to true to make the player AFK.
+There is a AFK bool value (Players/"Player"/Data/AFK), just set it to true to make the player AFK.

 # Settings
 The settings module is located in ReplicatedStorage/Modules/Settings \